 I love doing fun activities in piano lessons to reinforce the notes, rhythms, and other concepts students are learning, while being creative in a totally different way.
-Keep reading to learn about a fun composition activity I do with my youngest elementary piano students, and see how easy it can be for your youngest students to compose their very own piece!
+Keep reading to learn about a fun and easy composition activity I do with my beginning piano students, and see how easy it can be for your youngest students to compose their very own piece!

 This post may contain affiliate links.
 If you purchase something through an affiliate link, I will receive a small commission at no cost to you.
 For more information, read the disclosure statement here.

-- Llama Rhythm Spinners, or a fun set of seasonal rhythm spinners.
+- Llama Rhythm Spinners, or a fun set of seasonal and themed rhythm spinners.

 - Paper to print the 2 pages on.
 I’m using colorful card stock because pink is this student’s favorite color, but any color is great, including plain white paper.

-- A pencil and paperclip to create the “spinner” (or one of these spinners, or a fidget spinner – I’m sure you have one stashed in your desk drawer! 😁)
+- A pencil and paperclip to create the “spinner” (or one of these spinners, or a fidget spinner – you may even have one stashed in your desk drawer! 😁)